 As the original television series' unique identity revolved around the IMF (Impossible Mission Force) team approach to the mission at hand has been removed and replaced with one master spy, what differentiates the Mission: Impossible films' plots from that of other spy series?
 In a word – nothing.
 Outside the plot, the main character is played by Tom Cruise, who famously does his own stunts.
 He also plays a spy whose first name does not begin with J, unlike James Bond, Jason Bourne, Jack Ryan, John Wick, Jack Reacher or Johnny English.
 Unlike James Bond, Hunt is more likely to drive a motorbike than a classic car.

 The original series had been created by Desilu Productions, a company formed by husband and wife team Desi Arnaz and Lucille Ball, famed for starring in television show I Love Lucy (1951-7).
 It is perhaps best known for Star Trek: The Original Series (1966-9).
-After the two divorced in 1960, Lucille Ball ran Desilu alone until 1967 when she sold the company to Gulf+Western, who had purchased Paramount Pictures in 1966 and renamed Desilu to Paramount Television, with Paramount Pictures getting the film rights to both Star Trek and Mission: Impossible.
-In 1993 Viacom purchased Gulf+Western while Tom Cruise and his agent Paula Wagner formed Cruise/Wagner Productions to co-produce films in which Tom Cruise starred.
-They signed an exclusive deal with Paramount which ensured that Cruise was in charge of the films and has virtually complete artistic freedom, including the ability to do his stunts.
+After the two divorced in 1960, Lucille Ball ran Desilu alone until 1967 when she sold the company to Paramount Pictures' parent company, who renamed Desilu to Paramount Television and Paramount gained the film rights to both Star Trek and Mission: Impossible.
+In 1993 Tom Cruise and his agent Paula Wagner formed Cruise/Wagner Productions to co-produce films in which Tom Cruise starred.
+They signed an exclusive deal with Paramount which ensured that Cruise was in charge of the films Cruise/Wagner Productions made, giving him virtually complete artistic freedom, including the ability to do his stunts.